-Despite recent reports, the majority of rats found in the UK are approximately 25 cm long (excluding their tails) and weigh in the region of 250 g.
-Pests are a symptom of their environment – whilst rats are an obvious problem they are present in certain areas because of specific issues, for example fly-tipping or drainage defects.
+Despite many reports and news articles, the majority of rats found in the UK are approximately 25 cm long (excluding their tails) and weigh in the region of 250g.
+Rodent pests are a symptom of their environment, whilst rats are an obvious problem they are present in certain locations because of specific issues, for example fly-tipping or drainage defects.

-Rats are focused on finding food and shelter and once they have discovered a reliable supply of food and favourable conditions to live, they will stay and continue to prosper and grow to a decent size.
+Rats are focused on finding food and shelter and once they have discovered a reliable supply of food and favorable conditions to live, they will stay, prosper and grow to a very decent size.
 Rats living in urban areas have almost unlimited access to food from rubbish bins and discarded left-overs from cafes, restaurants and takeaways to foraging in garden compost bins and our kitchen cupboards if they manage to get in.

 Access to the high carbohydrate, sugars and fats in our urban waste offers rodents a high energy, good quality food source that can give them a longer lifespan.
 They also tend to grow more rapidly on such a diet (as such junk food can cause obesity in people) also rats continue to gain weight as they age, allowing them to reach a higher body mass.